BlueMona/ui-library/README.md

 # ui-library

-Styles and PeerUI React component library for Peerio desktop application and web properties
+Styles and PeerUI React component library for Peerio desktop application and web properties.
+Please note that this entire repo is a WIP; it is designed to function within Peerio properties (see `peerio-desktop` and `peerio-cms`).
+It *can* work independently, but requires the consumer to follow some specific instructions, outlined below.

-## Documenting some ongoing problems/questions
+### File Paths

-### Managing static assets
+#### Styles

-Right now we have the following static assets which are used in `ui-library` and need to then be passed to `peerio-desktop` and whatever else ends up using `ui-library`:
+You may directly import the SASS file `node_modules/peer-ui/src/style.scss`, or the compiled CSS file `node_modules/peer-ui/dist/style.css`.
+Peerio Desktop requires inserting extra styles in a whitelabeling step, so the individual SASS files are imported directly so that the whitelabel Sass files can be added where they're needed.

-* Material Icons font files & CSS
+#### Images

-* Open Sans font files & CSS
+The `<CustomIcon>` component assumes that you have placed the icons in a folder `/static/custom-icons/`, wherever your build directory is located.
+The files themselves are located in `dist/static`

-* "Custom icons" image files
+#### Fonts

-For the CSS it seems to be common practice to straight up `@import "node_modules/the-module/sass-file"`, so that is OK I guess, though it does seem weird.
+It was too tricky to try to integrate fonts into this repo that could be reliably passed to the consumer.
+So this repo is font agnostic and relies on the consumer's font stack.

-The other assets are kinda weird and I'm not sure how to manage the asset pipeline.
-For example, the `<CustomIcon>` component currently puts a path to the icon files in the `img src`, but that path is going to depend on where those assets get placed in the build folder.
-I've made a `static/` folder that mirrors the structure of `static/` on `peerio-desktop`, but is it normal that we would require projects that use `ui-library` to have a specific structure in their build folder?
-That seems clunky.
-Can the path be managed by some kind of config?
+### DOM structure

-### Portals
+#### Portals

 `<Dialog>` and `<Menu>` both use ReactDOM's `createPortal` function which lets us render the component to an arbitrary place in the document, allowing the component to escape its parent hierarchy.
 Currently they target the element with the id `root`, which obviously means that something `#root` needs to exist in the document.
-This is a similar thing to above; the functioning of these components assumes a certain HTML structure from the project that is using them.